Linear convergence of relocated fixed-point iterations: Conclusion

 \section{Conclusion}

 In this work, we established linear rate of convergence of relocated fixed-point iterations, introduced in \cite{atenas2025relocated}, when the family of algorithmic operators $(T_{\gamma})_{\gamma\in\Gamma}$ satisfies a linear error bound.
 In particular, the framework applies in the setting where $(T_{\gamma})_{\gamma\in\Gamma}$ are contractions.
-We then applied our result to derive linear convergence of variable stepsize resolvent splittings for solving monotone inclusions namely, to the relocated Douglas--Rachford algorithm and relocated resolvent splitting algorithm due to Maliksty and Tam under the assumptions of Lipschitz continuity and strong monotonicity.
+We then applied our result to derive linear convergence of variable stepsize resolvent splittings for solving monotone inclusions namely, to the relocated Douglas--Rachford algorithm and relocated resolvent splitting algorithm due to Malitsky and Tam under the assumptions of Lipschitz continuity and strong monotonicity.

 A direction for future research is to investigate whether the relocated framework can be extended to the more general setting of bounded H\"older regularity~\cite[Definition~2.7]{borwein2017convergence} which generalizes the notion of bounded linear regularity.
 Such an extension would allow for the analysis of operators that satisfy only H\"older-type error bounds and may lead to sublinear or linear convergence rates for relocated iterations.
-Another promising direction is to study adaptive stepsize rules for $\gamma_n$ that still guarantee linear convergence while improving practical performance.
+Another promising direction is to study adaptive stepsize rules for $\gamma_n$ that still guarantee linear convergence while improving practical performance, for instance, by shrinking the spectral radius of the algorithmic operator as a function of the stepsize (akin to \cite{lorenz2019non}).
 Also, it would be valuable to investigate linear rate of convergence by applying the relocated approach to the framework of resolvent splitting introduced in \cite{tam2024frugal}.